stacktile/monitorinabox/README.md

 these experiments, keep the icingaweb dashboard running in your browser at http://192.168.33.10/

+1) Let's begin by examining the host checks presented at https://192.168.33.10/monitoring/list/hosts.
+You should observe the following three entries that were created for you by MIB.

+- mibmaster.your.company
+  - A ping check of the master that is conducted by the master on itself over the loopback network interface.
+- mibsatellite.your.company
+  - A ping check of the satellite that is conducted by the satellite on itself over the loopback network interface, the result of which is reported over the secure channel to the master.
+- mibsatellite.your.company from mibmaster.your.company
+  - A ping check of the satellite that is conducted over the network from the master

-1) We will consume all free filesystem space on the satellite and observe the reported changes for the metric for "disk space".
+2) We will consume all free filesystem space on the satellite and observe the reported changes for the metric for "disk space".
 Run the following command from your installer system to temporarily create, and then remove a large file "zero.txt" on the satellite system: